I write, I teach, I speak.

 Sometimes people like what I have to say and they ask me to come and say it near them.
 I speak on a range of topics, always from a feminist lens with an intersectional framework.
 Also, I swear.
 But not in front of children.
 Definitely in front of adults.
 I speak and do workshops on communication habits, feminism, technology and people.

-Because of Nice White Ladies and the anti-white-supremacy tone of my writing I am sometimes asked to speak or provide anti-racism workshops to groups.
+Because of Nice White Ladies and how I write about the construct of white womanhood I am sometimes asked to speak or provide anti-racism workshops to groups.

 When white folks ask me to speak to white folks or white-led groups, I charge a fee.
 Half of the money goes directly to local black leadership as instructed by their local Black Lives Matter chapter.
 In the event where local black leadership cannot be identified, the donation will be forwarded to Black Women Being.
 This fee enables me to show up free of charge when people of colour ask for me.
 I am also accountable to black leadership and will adjust this process as needed so that I am never profiting from anti-racism education.